cmuth001/Data-Engineer-Nano-Degree/project1/readme.md

 Created a STAT schema, optimized for song play analysis.
 * **Fact Table**: songplays
 * **Dimension Tables**: users, songs, artists, time

+This database will help the internal departments of the Sparkify company to do different kinds of analysis to recommend a Sparkify user.

+* Favorite songs of user based on the week day: By joining songplay and songs and user table based on level.
+* Recent listened to songs: By joining songplays and user table can show recommendation on the app based on subscription level.
+* Can help in recommending most popular songs of the day/week.